lnvglr/character-diversion/character-diversion.md

 The current design of the platform requires users to upload font files to refer to certain characters.
 The reality in typographic discourse is, however, that some questions orbit around typefaces that have no font files or the licensing disallows the upload of font files.
 Currently, those discourses are held by uploading imagery and even drawings of letterforms.

 A potential future feature of *Character Diversion* could be the option to upload an image instead of a font and have the app automatically detect the letters, assign them to their Unicode symbol and allow users to associate opinions with those letters.
 This is, though very complex, technically possible.
-Machine learning models are advanced enough to regognize characters with ease and there are open source libraries that leverage these possibilities passing the power of AI to JavaScript frameworks.
+Machine learning models are advanced enough to recognize characters with ease and there are open source libraries that leverage these possibilities passing the power of AI to JavaScript frameworks.
 With optical character recognition (OCR) a core functionality of *Character Diversion* would be extended to a wide range of use cases.

 ##### Multiple Fonts and Font Instances